hauke96/the-green-spot/content/posts/iceland-2018-report-2/index.en.md

 # Day 6: Mælifell
 {{< smallDate "2018-07-23" >}}

-We stayed at the Maelifell for a day to get some rest.
+We stayed at the Mælifell for a day to get some rest.
 This day was planned in our timetable, so we didn't fell behind.

 After sleeping quite long we climbed up a near hill and had an awesome view over the whole landscape.

-{{< imgScale "DSC00635_1600.JPG" "Far left is the rain covered Brennivínskvísl, to the right the glacier Öldufellsjökull and in the middle the Maelifell."
+{{< imgScale "DSC00635_1600.JPG" "Far left is the rain covered Brennivínskvísl, to the right the glacier Öldufellsjökull and in the middle the Mælifell."
 "500x" >}}

 We were told that the mobile reception is better when staying on a hill.
 This was true unless -- due to Murphys law -- you want to send a SMS or call somebody.